Volunteering in hospitals

 For the volunteer

+Recent Royal Voluntary Service research found that across Great Britain, over two thirds (67%) of adults think volunteers have a vital role to play in supporting the NHS.
 Volunteering provides an excellent opportunity to make new friends and work as part of a team.
-Many of our volunteers feel a sense of belonging and of being valued, in fact our recent research has shown us that 60 per cent of Britons believe that volunteers play a vital role in the NHS.
+Many of our volunteers feel a sense of belonging and of being valued.

-Volunteering in hospitals also provides a chance to learn new skills or keep up with their old ones - it’s no surprise that many of our volunteers have worked at the hospitals where they now volunteer - you may be working towards a qualification or need a stepping stone back into employment within a health environment and want to gain valuable experience.
+Volunteering in hospitals also provides a chance to learn new skills or maintain old ones - it’s no surprise that many of our volunteers have worked at the hospitals where they now volunteer.
+You may be working towards a qualification or need a stepping stone back into employment within the NHS/a health environment and want to gain valuable experience.
 Volunteering with Royal Voluntary Service will give you a chance for personal development and to help build your confidence.

 For the patient

 63 per cent of Britons agree that volunteers provide essential emotional support to patients when doctors and nurses are stretched for time.
 The help volunteers offer should not be underestimated - spending time to stop and chat can make a huge difference to a patient’s well-being, especially if they have no-one else to visit them or offer support.
 Many volunteers find the improvement that they see in hospital patients they support extremely rewarding.
 Royal Voluntary Service volunteers also provide respite from regular daily hospital life, a connection with the world outside and a friendly face.

 For the hospital

 Royal Voluntary Service volunteers work in hospitals across England, Scotland and Wales providing vital support to patients, staff and visitors 365 days a year.
 Many have a close association with their local hospital and by volunteering, feel they are giving something back after treatment they or a family member may have received there in the past.
 Follow the link below to find out more about our volunteers and how you can make a difference at your local hospital.